mbaze/Z80-Bits/clever-16-bit-loops.md

         jr    nz,Loop
 ```

-Can we do better?
-As it turns out, yes - at the cost of sacrificing a tiny portion of the full
+As it turns out, we can do better at the cost of sacrificing a tiny portion of the full iteration
-iteration range:
+range:
 ```
         ld    bc,COUNT + 255
 Loop    ...